pingcap/docs/tidb-cloud/terraform-get-tidbcloud-provider.md

 ## Next step

-Get started by managing a cluster with [cluster resource](/tidb-cloud/terraform-use-cluster-resource.md).
+Get started by managing a cluster with the [cluster resource](/tidb-cloud/terraform-use-cluster-resource.md).